Links to websites of interest:

 Thomas Allgeier's site about Stanton Instruments

-A sister site belonging to the German Society for Metrology - beautiful photos, text is naturally in German!
+A visually stunning site belonging to the German Society for Metrology - beautiful photos, text is naturally in German!

-- A member's site, a museum at a fascinating location in Central Germany
+- A marvellous museum at a fascinating location in Central Germany

-- Another member's site!
-German scalemakers with 125 years of history
+- German scalemakers with 125 years of history

 - Australia has a strong connection with United Kingdom Weights and Measures - here's a sample item from the Powerhouse Museum collection in Sydney, featuring Captain Henry Kater, with further informative links and browsing